-I have another breakfast recipe to share with you today.
 I am, obviously, a breakfast eater.
 During the fall and winter, I find myself wanting to eat a hot breakfast before I head out the door to teach.
 Since I want to get the most sleep and still be out the door on time, I keep a couple breakfast options in my freezer for school mornings.
 The options change depending on what I have baked recently.
 Right now, my freezer is stocked with baked oatmeal, peanut butter chocolate chip muffins and these sausage cheese puffs.
 That gives me good choices in the morning!

 After some experimenting, I figured out how to make these sausage cheese puffs with a homemade bisquick mixture.
 They are still delicious and simple, and don’t have any unnecessary additives either.
 Plus, my sausage cheese puffs recipe now features basic baking ingredients that I do always have in my pantry!